 Food contact products and materials manufactured outside the EU are not exclusively made to comply with European Union FCM regulations.
 Here are some compliance risk scenarios:

 Importing non-compliant food contact materials can result in fines and a forced recall.
 It’s therefore essential to only work with suppliers having a certain degree of ‘substance control’ – meaning that they can procure or produce compliant materials.
-This cannot be taken for granted when sourcing products in China, Vietnam, and elsewhere in Asia.
+This cannot be taken for granted when sourcing products from manufacturers outside the EU.

 The only way to assess a supplier’s capability to produce compliant FCM products is by assessing their existing compliance track record.
 In other words, do they have some existing EU FCM test reports proving that they have made compliant products in the past?
 If not, then they are less likely to have the capability to manufacture a compliant product.